In This Article

 The study of human DNA has propelled modern medicine towards actionable solutions for even the most difficult genetic conditions and mutations.
 By observing the molecular structure of DNA, geneticists can determine any deviation and mutation that may cause trouble down the road.

-Molecular genetics is concerned with what makes DNA—that is, the molecules that are at work.1 It’s a biomedical science concerned with human genes and the genetic material DNA consists of, as well as their nucleotide sequences and structures.
+Molecular genetics is concerned with what makes DNA—that is, the molecules that are at work.1 It’s a biomedical science concerned with human genes and the genetic material DNA consists of, as well as their nucleotide sequences and structures at the molecular level.

 It is also considered the marriage of genetics and molecular biology, the study of the building blocks of every object.

-Geneticists, scientists, and medical professionals can determine how genes work and how any divergence from the norm can contribute to genetic disorders and abnormalities by exploring the special processes and properties of DNA molecules.
+Geneticists, scientists, and medical professionals can determine how genes work and how any divergence from the norm can contribute to genetic disorders and abnormalities by exploring the special processes and properties of DNA molecules and their molecular mechanisms.

 Know Your DNA Reviews